sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 [Docs](https://docs.sourcegraph.com/admin/observability/opentelemetry)

 ### Quickly see the status on your repository and permissions syncing
-With Sourcegraph 4.0, we have introduced more than X quality of life improvements to help admins understand the current state of repository and permissions syncing.
-This helps to ensure users have the appropriate to repositories so they can understand, fix, and automate the codebase, while admins can XYZ.
+With Sourcegraph 4.0, we have introduced many quality of life improvements to help admins understand the current state of repository and permissions syncing.
+These improvements make it easier for admins to understand the current state of repositories synced with Sourcegraph as well as understand syncing errors when they arise.

 Media: provide a screenshot, gif, or video to help support the copy